 Ancient Egyptians for the most part ate two meals per day.
 The first one, breakfast, usually consisted of beer and bread.
 The second meal, dinner, was meant to be wholesome and filling, usually with protein, grains, and vegetables, and of course beer.
 Bread and beer were a staple for all ancient Egyptians, regardless of their social or economic class.

 The bread was an essential part of every meal.
 There were many grains cultivated in Egypt; however, the primary type was Farro.
 Other types of popular grains were wheat and barley.
-Women would start the process by mixing the grains with sand, then grind it using the grinding mill till it becomes fine flour.
+Women would start the process by mixing the grains with sand, then they grind it using the grinding mill till it becomes fine flour.
 Later they add and mix the flour with water and yeast.
 Then the dough would be cooked in a stone oven on a clay cast.

 Making beer in the time of the ancient Egyptians relied on a type of bread, often referred to as beer bread.
-This bread had a high yeast content, making it ideal for fermentation.
+This bread had a high-yeast content, making it ideal for fermentation.
 The bread would be crumbled into barrels with water and left to ferment into beer.
 The ancient Egyptian drank a lot of beer because the water from the Nile was not clean enough to drink.
 So this was actually a method of purifying water.
 It was also high in calories and nutrition; critical for the lower classes who had nutritional deficiencies.

 In terms of vegetables, the ancient Egyptians ate a wide variety as there was a rich abundance of crops.
 Garlic and scallions were amongst the most popular vegetables used in food.
 Other vegetables they ate included onions, cucumbers, celery, and melons.
 Along with vegetables, they also incorporated a wide range of legumes into their diets.
 This included chickpeas, peas, and lentils.
 Along with meat, these served as a critical source of protein—especially for poorer Egyptians who could not afford meat.

 The meat was not consumed regularly as it was considered to be a luxury food.
 Those who consumed meat were wealthy or noblemen.
 Mutton and pork were the most common meats consumed.
 The beef was only eaten during special occasions as it was more expensive.
-However, poultry such as ducks, geese, quail, and ostriches was more common and the poor had more access to them during hunting.
+However, poultry such as ducks, geese, quail, and ostriches were more common and the poor had more access to them during hunting.

-One of the most famous foods that came out of ancient Egypt and still exists today is foie gras.
+One of the most famous foods that came out of ancient Egypt and still exist today is foie gras.
 This delicacy is popular today in French cooking, but don’t be mistaken it originated thousands of years ago in ancient Egypt (as far back as 2500 BC).
 They would force-feed fowls, a process known as “gavage”, which caused the livers to fatten up and become more succulent, rich, and buttery.

 It’s not clear if fish was a part of the ancient Egyptian diet.
 Some wall reliefs and paintings provided proof of fish being speared and caught with nets.
 However, some fish were considered to be sacred and could not be eaten.
 When it was eaten, fish was salt-cured or dried.
 This allowed for it to be preserved for a long time.
 This is a practice still common today in modern Egyptian cuisine.